 Real Estate prices remain relatively inexpensive.
 Where in the US could you buy a 450 year old colonial mansion for any price?!
 Many people come to Merida, buying a run down old property and turn them into a gorgeous B and B, hotel or other income producing property.
 So many amazing antiques to furnish these places around Merida!
 Great places to stay too!

 So, if you have had Merida, Mexico on your mind, it’s time to go and see what so many are finding so appealing about it.
-It might be a good fit for your vacation, living or retirement options.
+Compare Merida with our other best places to live in Mexico to see how it adds up to It might be a good fit for your vacation, living or retirement options.
 Salud!